turingschool/portfolios/students/1806-back/jesse-ling/20180919-jesse-ling-B2.md

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)

 I wanted to learn how to apply the content presented in Mod 1 and use that to build an actual website that users can visit.
 I wanted to learn basic Rails and ActiveRecord fundamentals as well as revisit SQL.

-(What did you struggle most with this module?
-What did you learn from that struggle?)

 I struggled a lot this mod.
 In fact, I haven't struggled that much in a very long time.
 I just wasn't understanding things and before I had a chance to synthesize the information, I was bombarded with more content.
 I learned that despite what I think I'm capable of, I can do this.
 I'm good enough, I'm smart enough, and gosh darn it, people like me.